 You can also drag a file into the composer window.
-If you want to send it as an inline attachment, right-click on the attachment and click on Properties.
-Select Automatic display of attachments in the pop-up.
+If you want to send it as an inline attachment, right-click the attachment and click Properties, then select Automatic Display of Attachments.

 When you send the message, a copy of the attached file goes with it.
-Be aware that big attachments can take a long time to send and receive.
+Be aware that large attachments can take a long time to send and receive.